Schlage Connect Review: A Blend of Security and Convenience

 For those who prefer something sleeker, the Century style offers a minimalist vibe.
 Also, read about Schlage Sense in the Schlage Sense smart review.

-The keypad is made with a fingerprint-resistant, matte finish that keeps it looking fresh and smudge-free, a thoughtful touch that prevents the “dirty keypad” look that plagues many smart locks.
+The keypad is made with a fingerprint-resistant, matte finish that keeps it looking fresh and smudge-free, a thoughtful touch that prevents the “dirty keypad” look that plagues many smart locks and entery.

 Inside, the lock’s interior housing is a bit larger than some competitors, which might be a sticking point for those who want a more streamlined look on the inside of their door.
 However, this bulkiness comes with the benefit of housing a powerful motor and alarm system, so it’s a trade-off many are willing to make.
 According to the Schlage Smart Lock review, you can choose from an array of finishes including satin nickel, matte black, bright chrome, satin chrome, and aged bronze.
 You can choose the perfect color based on your door hardware and home style.